TomaszKulowski/Parts_Warehouse_API/readme.md

 I used the Django Rest Framework because, based on the initial requirements,
 I concluded that such an application would require features like authentication in the future, which is built into the framework I chose.
 Additionally, it is simple and quick to develop.

 ## Setup

+### Project Requirements
+This project requires Python 3.11 or higher.

+Please make sure you have Python 3.11 installed on your system before running any scripts or executing the project.
+You can download Python 3.11 from the official Python website.

 ### Docker
 Ensure that Docker is installed on your machine.
 You can download and install Docker from the official Docker website.